-“It will be in our interests to maintain the peace,” Ren says stiffly.
+“It will be in our mutual interest to maintain peace,” Ren says stiffly.

 Gyrax studies them, trying to see if they mean what they say.
 When he decides they’re sincere, he says, “Grips, gentlemen—I’d see them now.”

-For a split-second they both hesitate, then they lean forward and squeeze each others’ forearms.
+For a split-second they both hesitate, then squeeze each others’ forearms.
 An Evermoor version of an Earthling handshake.

 “I plead thy grace,” Lucky says stiltedly.

 “No need, Kai Yetshaw.
 I plead yours.”
 Ren’s reply isn’t as stilted, but it’s pretty close.